JOINT EXHIBTION

 Down to Earth

-Why do people believe in God/s, extra-terrestrial life, and other unexplainable phenomena that have scant proof, yet find it difficult to compute the facts of climate change, its man-made causes, and the calamitous consequences for humanity if unchecked?
+Why do people believe in God/s, extra-terrestrial life, and other unexplainable phenomena that have scant proof, yet find it difficult to fathom increasingly extreme weather events, their man-made causes, and the calamitous consequences for humanity if climate change is unchecked?
 In Down to Earth, Don Albert examines the recent surge of interest in Unidentified Anomalous Phenomena (UAP) ~ through his particular ‘Landscape of South African Anxiety’ lens.
-Having had his own experience of UAP on a farm in KZN with friends in the early 1980’s, Don has reason enough to believe that the hundreds of sightings reported by military and commercial pilots, mariners, groups of schoolchildren and adults, from Zimbabwe to Brazil to the ever-familiar USA, are true, no matter how inexplicable.
-This nexus between what we want to believe, what we are told to believe, and what we simply must believe as factually true, and what this means for the future of humanity, is a rich seam explored via artificial intelligence in a series of over 16 digitally created prints, oil paintings, installations and multimedia animations.
+Having had his own UAP experience with friends on a farm in KZN, Don has reason enough to believe that the hundreds of sightings reported are true, no matter how inexplicable.
+This tension between what we want to believe, what we are told to believe, and what we simply must believe as factually true, and what this means for the future of humanity, is a rich seam explored via artificial intelligence and the notion of ‘superposition’, a quantum theory in which objects may appear in two different places at once, or alternatively, that multiple objects may occupy the same space simultaneously.
+Can we share our space and save our souls?
+Come and experience the series of over 16 digitally-created archival prints, oil paintings, installations and multimedia animations.

 undead man (2023) Arno Morland - Bronze